Hitendra1632/outlook_calendar/README.md

 Everyone interacting in the OutlookCalendar project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Hitendra1632/outlook_calendar/blob/master/CODE_OF_CONDUCT.md).

-## Bug fixes
+## Release Notes

-version 0.1.6 Remove issue of double creation of event.
+version 0.1.6, Remove issue of double creation of event.

-version 0.1.7, fixing the response for event deletion.
+version 0.1.7, Fix the response for event deletion.

-version 0.1.9, Adding more params for getting events.
+version 0.1.9, Add more params for getting events.

+version 0.2.0, Upgrade to new auth APIs.

+## To Do

+Upgrade to Graph APIs.